Larsende/Agility2020-AS3/class1/module1/module02.rst

 **Exercise 1 - AS3 declaration**

 #.
 Expand the AS3 collections folder that we imported by clicking on it.

 #.
+Open the ``Lab`` folder.

-We first need to perform an authenticated login to the BIG-IP.
-For security enhancement, we will not be using a basic username and password.
-Instead, we can make HTTP/HTTPS requests to the BIG-IP API by sending requests to the BIG-IP and including a valid BIG-IP authentication token in the 'X-F5-Auth-Token' header.
+#.
+For the lab, we will be using token-based authentication via HTTP/HTTPS to the BIG-IP API by sending requests to the BIG-IP and including a valid BIG-IP authentication token in the ``X-F5-Auth-Token`` header.

     .. image:: /_static/token_auth.jpg

 #.
-Click and examine the 'BIG-IP Authenticate' file.
-Click 'send' and ensure a 200 OK response.
+Click and examine the ``BIG-IP Authenticate`` call.
+Click ``Send`` and ensure a 200 OK responsein the Postman response window.

 #.
 Now that we have setup token authentication, we can continue working with our BIG-IP.

 #.
-We will send a GET request to our BIG-IP to see information about the AS3 RPM.
+We will send a GET request to our BIG-IP to see information about the AS3 software package that was previously installed.

 #.
-Locate the 'AS3 Info' request and double click.
+Locate the ``AS3 Info`` request and double click.
 Notice that we are sending a GET request to an API endpoint with an empty body.
-Click the blue **send** button and ensure you get a 200 OK response.
+Click the blue **Send** button, and ensure you get a 200 OK response.

 #.
-Locate the 'HTTP Application' request in the same folder.
+Locate the ``HTTP Application`` request in the same folder.
 Notice that we are sending a POST request to an API endpoint.
-To examine the body of our request, click the body tab.
+To examine the body of our request, click the ``Body`` tab.

 #.
 Before we send our AS3 JSON to the BIG-IP, we want to ensure the schema is valid.
-In order to do this, we will use VS Code.
+In order to do this, we will use VE Studio Code in the next Exercise.

 **Exercise 2 - Visual Studio Code Schema Validation**